 My name is Regan Douglass.

 In second grade, I auditioned for the school play and won the role of Meriwether Lewis to my best friend’s Sacagawea.
-Affronted by the script (plodding, factually inaccurate, deeply racist, and generally lacking in drama and humor), I completely rewrote it.
+Affronted by the script (plodding, factually inaccurate, racist, and generally lacking in drama and humor), I completely rewrote it.

 It was not received well by the teachers.